Treatment for painful degenerative disc disease focuses on minimizing pain, stabilizing the spine, and improving or maintaining mobility.

 - Heat and ice.
 Applying heat to the low back improves circulation, which reduces muscle spasms and tension and improves mobility.
 Ice packs can reduce inflammation and numb mild pain.
 It can be helpful to apply heat before physical activities to relax the muscles, and to apply ice after activity to minimize inflammation.

 - Manual manipulation.
-Manual manipulation, commonly associated with chiropractic care, is a popular pain management method for low back pain.
+Commonly associated with chiropractic care, manual manipulation is a popular pain management method for low back pain.
 Practitioners use their hands to apply force and pressure to the back, hips, or other areas, with the goal of reducing tension in the muscles and joints.
 Manual manipulation has been found to be an effective measure for temporarily decreasing pain, and in some cases is as effective as medication.

 - Massage therapy.
 Massage therapy can reduce tension and spasms in the low back muscles, reducing pressure on the spine and alleviating pain.
 Additionally, massage therapy can improve circulation, providing healing nutrients and oxygen to tense muscles.